Regulations and information on all parking-related matters, including vehicle registration and parking permits/decals, are available at:

 Fall and Spring Hours: Mon.–Fri., 8:30 a.m.– 5 p.m.

 Visitors parking on campus must use the W-1 parking lot.
 There is a $6 daily parking fee payable at the Parking and Transportation Office, and there are also one-hour parking meters available for visitors located after the Performing Arts Center underpass.
 Short-term spaces adjacent to the Music Building in lot W-2 are available for visitors making inquiries or purchasing event tickets.
 A 30-minute time limit is enforced in short-term spaces.
 Students, faculty, and staff are not permitted to park in the short-term spaces.

-Admissions Visitors: If you are visiting the campus for an Admissions event (information session, tour, open house, interview, audition, portfolio review, etc.), you do not need to obtain a parking pass and should park in the Admissions lot or Lot W-1.
+Admissions Visitors: If you are visiting the campus for an Admissions event (information session, tour, open house, interview, audition, portfolio review, etc.), you do not need to obtain a parking pass and should park in the Admissions lot.